Clojure

 • If it is package-qualified, the value is the Java class named by the symbol.
 It is an error if there is no Class named by the symbol.

-• Else, it is not qualified and the first of the following applies:
+• Else, it is not qualified and the first of the following applies to the symbol name:

 1. If it names a special form it is considered a special form, and must be utilized accordingly.